 Like Roomba 650, when Roomba 880 needs a recharge, it’ll automatically return to its docking station and will get a full charge.
 Also, Roomba 880 has a larger dustbin, and the battery life has much improved.

-Roomba 880 can unstoppably clean your room for two hours (the time may vary depending on the work and the floor type) and a single full recharge takes an hour and a half.
+Roomba 880 can clean your room for two hours non-stop (the time may vary depending on the work and the floor type) and a single full recharge takes an hour and a half.

-In short, I was satisfied with Roomba 880’s results, and I can even say that it was one of my best experiences.
+In short, I was satisfied with Roomba 880’s results, and I can even say that it was one of the most user-friendly smart floor cleaners I’ve tried out.
 It sure beats the 650 and delivers an out-of-the-box experience.

 6. Advantages and Disadvantages

-Besides the things we’ve discussed, we still got some exciting topics to discuss.
-One of those topics is the advantages and disadvantages of Roomba 650 and 880.
-Despite rating the designs, listing features and comparing their cleaning abilities, it’s important to know the pros and cons of these smart floor cleaners.
+One outstanding topic we need to cover is the advantages and disadvantages of Roomba 650 and 880.
+As well as rating the designs, listing features and comparing their cleaning abilities, it’s important to know the pros and cons of these smart floor cleaners.

 So we’ve created another chart where we’ll list the advantages and disadvantages of Roomba 650 and 880.
 Using this, buyers can determine whether these robotic vacuums are suitable for their needs.